 Updated through December 12, 2020

-Columbus (2020): Valenzuela made 19 regular-season appearances (17 starts as a left-back).
-The defender made his 2020 regular-season debut as a starter on Opening Match against New York City FC (March 1), before starting on the road against Seattle Sounders FC (March 7).
-He then made one start in the Group Stage match of the MLS is Back Tournament against Atlanta United* (July 21), where he provided his first assist of the 2020 regular-season on a Youness Mokhtar goal.
-Valenzuela made a total of two appearances (both starts) during the MLS is Back Tournament.
-Valenzuela started at home against Chicago Fire FC (August 20) and provided an assist for Derrick Etienne Jr.'s 20th-minute goal.
-He then made a substitute appearance on the road at New York City FC (August 24).
-Valenzuela made consecutive starts on the road against FC Cincinnati (August 29), at home against Philadelphia Union (September 2) and at home against FC Cincinnati (September 6).
-The defender then started in three consecutive matches from September 12 at Chicago Fire FC through September 23 versus Minnesota United FC at home.
-He then made five consecutive appearances (four starts) from September 27 through the October 18 home match against New York City FC.
-Valenzuela started on the road at the Houston Dynamo (October 24) and at home against the Philadelphia Union (November 1) before starting at home and providing his third regular-season assist at home against Atlanta United (November 8).
-In Audi 2020 MLS Cup Playoffs action, the defender made four starts at home: against the New York Red Bulls (November 21), against Nashville SC (November 29), against the New England Revolution (December 6) and against Seattle Sounders FC (December 12) during MLS Cup 2020.
+Columbus (2020): Nagbe was acquired by Crew SC on November 13, 2019 via a trade with Atlanta United FC and made 15 regular-season appearances (14 starts as a center-midfielder) for Crew SC in 2020.
+The midfielder made his Black & Gold 2020 regular-season debut as a starter on Opening Match against New York City FC (March 1), before starting on the road against Seattle Sounders FC (March 7).
+During the Group Stage of the MLS is Back Tournament, Nagbe started against FC Cincinnati* (July 11), the New York Red Bulls* (July 16) and his former club Atlanta United* (July 21).
+Nagbe was the only member of the Black & Gold to receive MLSiB Team of the Week honors for all three Group Stage rounds.
+Nagbe started in each game of the MLS is Back Tournament.
+The midfielder started at home against Chicago Fire FC (August 20), netting his first regular-season and Crew SC goal in the 81st minute, also providing his first regular-season and Crew assist to Gyasi Zardes' 88th-minute goal.
+Notably, Nagbe earned MLSsoccer.com's Team of the Week honors and a nomination for Goal of the Week after his performance against the Fire.
+He then started on the road at New York City FC (August 24).
+He then made consecutive starts on the road against FC Cincinnati (August 29), at home against Philadelphia Union (September 2) and at home against FC Cincinnati (September 6).
+Nagbe missed eight matches in a row starting September 12 due to injury.
+The midfielder returned to the pitch and started on the road at the Houston Dynamo (October 24), followed by making a substitute appearance on the road at D.C.
+United (October 28).
+He then made three consecutive starts: at home against the Philadelphia Union (November 1), on the road at Orlando City SC (November 4) and at home against Atlanta United (November 8).
+In Audi 2020 MLS Cup Playoffs action, Nagbe made three starts: at home against the New York Red Bulls (November 21) - notably scoring second-career postseason goal - at home against Nashville SC (November 29) and against the New England Revolution (December 6).

 * MLS is Back Tournament Group Stage matches counted towards the 2020 MLS regular season